pmiguelpinto90/ShiftDisplay/README.md

   `displaySize`: quantity of digits on the display.

-  `sectionCount`: quantity of sections on the display.
+  `sectionSizes`: array of ints, each array position contains the quantity of digits for a section, in order;

-  `sectionSizes`: array of ints initialized with the quantities of digits for each section.
+  terminate array with a 0 or lower value.

   `displayDrive`: constant `MULTIPLEXED_DRIVE` or `STATIC_DRIVE`, defining the drive algorithm of the display;
   if is not specified, the default is MULTIPLEXED_DRIVE.